debrouxl/ExtGraph/README.txt

-If you think you've found a bug, send me information about the faulty functions, with a complete testcase if possible (like Kevin Kofler, the maintainer of the official TIGCC, I won't disclose your project if you send me an entire project):
-I have a small test suite, which suits well for sprite routines.
-I'll try to reply within several days, the delay depends on how busy I am.
+If you think you've found a bug, send me information about the faulty functions, with a complete testcase if possible (I won't disclose your project if you send me an entire project): I have a small test suite, which suits well to sprite routines.
+I'll _try_ to reply within several days, the delay depends on how busy I am.
 If I forget to reply after a while, remind me about you !
 But first, please:
-* check out the ExtGraph library (at least the /lib directory) from the SVN repository, created 2005/08/12, located at http://opensvn.csie.org/ExtGraph, and see if the bug is still there in the repository version.
-Many bugs were fixed in SVN prior to the 2.00 Beta 5 release.
+* download the ExtGraph library (at least the files in the /lib directory) from the Git repository at http://github.com/debrouxl/ExtGraph , and see if the bug is still there in the repository version.
+Historical note: there used to be a SVN repository at http://opensvn.csie.org/ExtGraph .
+This free SVN repository hosting provider went away mid-May 2010, the Git repository was created in October 2010.
+Many bugs were fixed in SVN prior to the 2.00 Beta 5 release, and likewise after the 2.00 Beta 5 release.
 * if the problem is Address Error, check whether forcing the pointer alignment to be even fixes the problem.
 As a general rule, all planes *must* start at an even address, but some functions assume, for efficiency, that one of their